zack-bitcoin/amoveo-docs/getting-started/turn_it_on.md

 [Install dependencies](dependencies.md)

-compile it, start the node, and attach:
+compile it, start the node in the background
 ```
-make prod-restart
+./prod
 ```

 to detach from  a running node, and leave it running in the background, hold the Control key, and press the D key.

 You re-attach to the running node from a terminal like this:
 ```
-  make prod-attach
+  ./attach_prod
 ```

 When you are attached to a node, you can tell it [commands](../api/commands.md)